RusselCS/NB-DNS-DOCS/world-notes.md

 Here's what you know about some of the folks there!
 **Characters who are marked as Contacts can be called upon in times of need.
 Don't be afraid to ask for help!!**

 **Logan Kira** - A longtime prankster and cross-country runner, Kira's been quite the showboat of the school.
 Despite his constantly bad behavior, he's relatively well-schooled and makes good grades.
+Has operated many NetNavis over the course of the last several years.
-**Calliope Von Blitzschlag (Navi: Vibrato.EXE)** - A *slightly* pompous girl who comes from a rich Netopian family.
+**Calliope Von Blitzschlag** (Navi: Vibrato.EXE) - A *slightly* pompous girl who comes from a rich Netopian family.
 She immigrated into Electopia around middle school and has since made a show of it.
 She's fairly popular and leads the Chorus Club at NRPA.
 Despite her "rich girl" name and family, she's got a punk rocker vibe and isn't afraid to show off.
 **Bonnie Voyage** (Navi: MetroMan.EXE) - An angry-looking office worker who does *not* like strangers.
 Kept silent for **Train 902**.
 Her Navi, MetroMan, is more talkative than he should be and is quick to trust strangers.
 Bonnie and MetroMan work for CryptoSylph SLN, a company who 5 years back created a new branch in Electopia.
 It is unknown who founded it, but they are financially benefiting from the rise in Net Crime.
 **Jack Kicho** (Navi: PressMan.EXE) - A relatively unkempt dude with messy hair and a shaggy face.
 Has a shaky voice and lacks a fair bit of confidence.
 Got the shit beat out of him during **Night Stalker.** His Navi is friendlier than he is, and constantly talks like the narrator of a TV show or news report.
 **ScanDroid.EXE** (NetOp: "Jerry") - An Ex-WWW Navi whose operator is in hiding.
 Specializes in information gathering.
 Is allied with FableWoman for reasons undisclosed.
 Has a hairstyle reminscent of the musician Klayton Albert (Scandroid, Celldweller, Circle of Dust, etc.) but is more stylized like a futuristic robot soldier.